 • addressing climate change mitigation and adaptation.

-The review will centre reconciliation, equity and inclusion in the updating of Official Plan policies.
-The North York at the Centre initiative will build on and integrate recent initiatives in the study area, such as REimagining Yonge and broader city-wide initiatives.
+The review will centre reconciliation, equity and inclusion in the updating of planning policies and will include engagement with the community and interested parties on all aspects of the project.
+North York at the Centre will build on and integrate recent initiatives in the study area, such as Transform Yonge and broader and broader city-wide initiatives.
 Updates to the Secondary Plan that are required to ensure conformity to Provincial policies and regulations will also be identified.

-The North York at the Centre initiative will be completed in three phases, with public engagement events and activities held in each phase to inform the study components.
+North York at the Centre will be completed in three phases, with public engagement events and activities held in each phase to inform the study deliverables.

-3. Based on the preferred option, the Implementation Strategy will identify recommended changes to the North York Centre Secondary Plan and related amendments to the Zoning By-law.
-The Implementation Strategy will also recommend how to coordinate, fund, and phase improvements to infrastructure, facilities, and services that are needed to meet the area’s current and future needs as it grows.
+• An Implementation Strategy will also complement the Secondary Plan, and include recommendations on how to coordinate, fund, and phase improvements to infrastructure, facilities, services and programs that are needed to meet the area’s current and future needs as it grows.

-• The Community Services and Facilities (CSF) Strategy will include an analysis of current conditions and future needs, and recommend improvements to child care facilities, schools, libraries, recreation facilities, and human services.
-The CSF Strategy will be developed in three parts, including a CSF Background Report, CSF Directions Report, and final CSF Strategy.
+• A Community Services and Facilities (CSF) Strategy, with analysis of current conditions and future needs, and recommended improvements to child care facilities, schools, libraries, recreation facilities, and human services.

-• A Functional Servicing Assessment that will include analysis of existing watermain, storm and sanitary sewer network capacity and constraints, and recommendations for any new or upgraded infrastructure required to accommodate growth, based on the preferred land use option.
+• A Functional Servicing Assessment, with analysis of existing watermain, storm and sanitary sewer network capacity and constraints, and recommendations for any new or upgraded infrastructure required to accommodate growth, based on the preferred land use option.

 Information on virtual and in-person meeting dates and times, how to attend, and what will be discussed will be posted once scheduled.